© Copyright – 2015 – Athletics Illustrated

 There are a privileged few that attain glory in the 800; there are hordes knocking on glory’s door.

-The 800m should be watched; it, like the 100m is over too soon, 1:41 to 1:46 for the men or 1:53 to 2:01 for the women.
-The race, however, is a lifetime in lactic acid and anaerobic breathing; it’s a nano-second in reflection.
+The 800m should be watched; it, like the 100m is over too soon.
+From 1:41 to 1:46 for the men or 1:53 to 2:01 for the women.
+The race is a lifetime in burning breath in the anaerobic strata; it’s a nano-second in reflection.

 Eganville, Ontario’s Melissa Bishop is currently Canada’s fastest 800-metre runner.
-She holds the fastest time in Canadian history of 1:57.52 and owns a world championships silver medal.
-The only other women in Canada to ever crack the two-minute barrier are North Vancouver’s Jessica Smith with her 1:59.86, Toronto’s Charmaine Crooks with her 1:58.52 and Langley’s Fiona Benson with her 1:59.59 personal best time.
-Bishop set her best on her way to world’s siver; high competition breeds success.
+She holds the fastest time in Canadian history of 1:57.01 and owns a world championships silver medal.
+The only other women in Canada to ever crack the two-minute barrier are Cummins at 1:58.39, North Vancouver’s Jessica Smith with her 1:59.86, Toronto’s Charmaine Crooks at 1:58.52 and Langley’s Fiona Benson with her 1:59.59 personal best time.
+Bishop set her best on her way to the World Athletics Championships silver medal in Beijing; high competition breeds success.

 Before her incredible season of 2015, Bishop had sprained her ankle at the Payton Jordan Invitational in May, it was to be her season opener, “My fitness has been done off the track using the pool, bike and elliptical.
 I’ve been on a track a total of four times including in the Speed River Inferno track meet last weekend as my opener.
 I’m still getting adjusted to being on my feet, but I look forward to working everything out in the National Track League Series (NTL) and looking for a fast time.
 This series is geared for fast races so I plan to be in there, just another bump in the road that I’ve had to find a detour to, but that’s the sport, right?”